SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 N/A for the 32DA: There's no AVR32DA64, hence the 64-pin-only issues don't apply.The flash mapping is likewise not an issue there as they only have one section of flash.
 The * indicates that this issue is universal and applies to every modern AVR

-Alas - 9 months after the release of the DA-series,we have seen only the AVR128DB get a new silicon rev...
+Alas - 9 months after the release of the DA-series,we have seen only the AVR128DB get a new silicon rev that fixed a significant number of issues.

 ## Determining silicon rev
 Read SYSCFG.REVID; SYSCFG.REVID&0xF0 is the major rev (the letter), SYSCFG.REVID&0x0F is the minor rev.
 See [ModernRevSerial](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/DxCore/examples/ModernRevSer/ModernRevSer.ino) for a sample (reads serial number, silicon rev)

 ## Descriptions
 All written my me, not copied from Microchip.

-Waiting for complete errata documents to do that
+### Vector Table is Wrong on AVR32DA
+Remember how the ATmega808 and 809 had 4-byte interrupt vectors in hardware, but for a while the toolchain tried to generate 2-byte vector tables for it, unsurprisingly that didn't work.
+Well this is much worse: it's the other way around!
+Not only does the toolchain generate binaries that don't work, it cannot be fixed with a toolchain update, because the hardware only supports a 2-byte (rjmp) vector, but the chip has 32k of flash, so only a quarter of the chip would be accessible for interrupt vectors. **Impacted AVR32DA parts are not usable**, and they are apparently being recalled, according to a Microchip employee posting on the AVRFreaks forum.
+However, that was late October; as of early Febuary the fact that the chips are impacted by an errata that renders them completely unusable is still not mentioned on the silicon errata.
+It really raises some questions about their test proceedures (They produced a new chip, packaged them, and shipped them, advertising them as fit for use in life safety critical applications without having tested even the equivalent of blink - AND it was a screwup that they did the opposite of on the smallest flash version of the prior product line, so they should have been specifically checking for it...)
+This definitely impacts the A4 silicon revision.
+It is unclear whether the A5 revision is impacted.

 ### ADC disables digital input
 *If an input pin is selected to be analog input, the digital input function for those pins is automatically disabled*